MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

   - Storage Blob Data Owner
   - Storage Blob Data Contributor

+## Prerequisites##
+- Obtain the container name and folder path for where the model.json or manifest.json file resides.

 ## Connect to Azure data lake storage

 1. Go to **Data** > **Data sources**.